harryfyjiswalker/GEOL0069_Week4/README.md

 ### Data

-The base reference notebook is available at:
+The base reference notebook, developed by Dr Michel Tsamados is available at:
 https://drive.google.com/file/d/1HDSLjsWhLIDF-qbRj6sbGVd9t1LB7890/view?usp=drive_link

 The Sentinel-3 data is available via the [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/).
 The specific file used is: